As the holidays descend upon us, risks for your companion animals increase and can reduce the season merriment.

 - Put the Meds Away: Make sure all of your medications are locked behind secure doors, and be sure to tell your guests to keep their meds zipped up and packed away, too.

-- A Room of Their Own: Give your pet his own quiet space to retreat to—complete with fresh water and a place to snuggle.
+- A Room of Their Own: Give your pet their own quiet space to retreat to—complete with fresh water and a place to snuggle.
 Shy pups and cats might want to hide out under a piece of furniture, in their carrying case or in a separate room away from the hubbub.

 - New Year’s Noise: As you count down to the new year, please keep in mind that strings of thrown confetti can get lodged in a cat’s intestines, if ingested, perhaps necessitating surgery.
 Noisy poppers can terrify pets and cause possible damage to sensitive ears.
 And remember that many pets are also scared of fireworks, so be sure to secure them in a safe, escape-proof area as midnight approaches.